initbiz/cumuluscore-plugin/UPGRADE.md

 What is more module had slugs while features have codes.
 So every time where we were talking about module slug, right now it is feature code.

 ### Modify modules
 Before updating you have to ensure you register features as described in documentation for all of your modules.
-What is more, you have to remove the initial migration previously created by `create:module` command.
+What is more, you have to remove the initial migration previously created by `create:module` command (named `register_initbiz_cumulus_module.php`).

 ### `ModuleGuard` becomes `FeatureGuard`
 The responsibility of `ModuleGuard` component was to ensure that plan has access to specified module and return 403 (Forbidden access) if it does not.
 The responsibility of `FeatureGuard` is almost the same but it checks if plan has access to any of features specified in component configuration.